Karthikaddagalla/Phishing-Domain-Detection/README.md

 > Based on output from ML algorithms, we will print whether given link is phising or not in the website

 ```

+Tech Stack Used = Django, HTML, CSS, Machine Learning.

+These was deployed on the heroku and you can visit that website by going to "https://thephish.herokuapp.com/"